raoul361/WorkFromHome/README.md

 Background:
-- The "blur" in Teams doesn't work well.
+- The "blur" in Teams/Zoom doesn't work very well.
 It is more distracting than anything else.
 I use dedicated software, but this only works on my home PC.
 - I go more for a darker background.
 I have a light in the background ("practical light") just to add some ambience/visuals.
 It doesn't affect the level of light at all.
+- Coloured LEDs also work great to add some contrast on the background.
+Need about 7 watts, maybe more.

 ### Camera Configuration
 ***The camera does not save settings.*** Each time it is plugged in to a new computer or rebooted, it needs to be configured.
 Only takes a few seconds though.